system76/docs/_articles/numba.md

 ### Prerequisits

 These instructions assume that the CUDA toolkit is already set up and working on your installation of Pop_OS.
-The Environmental Variable setup assumes the default Bash shell is used in your environment.
-Should you be using a different one, please set up the environmental variables using that (eg. for zsh, ~/.zshrc).

 ### Install The latest Numba library